BetterThanTomorrow/calva-fmt/README.md

 * Formats according to the community [Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide) plus giving you some options to tweak this style.
 * Is the formater used for the VSCode *Format Selection* and *Format Document* commands.
 * Is intended to be used alongside and by other Clojure extensions.
+* Adjusts the cursor position when entering new lines, so that most often you don't have to do this yourself

 ## How to use